Harry1993/notes/UnixNotes/README.md

 *	To mimic pbcopy and pbpaste, add these aliases
 *	To find the PID by process name, run `pgrep -lf <process_name>'.
 Its co-worker `pkill` can kill the processes given the name.
 *	Use `lp -d [printer.name] -o sides=two-sided-long-edge [pdf.path]` to print PDF files.
+*	Use `imagemagick` package to take a screenshot.
+For example, `import ./shot.png` then select an area.
+The screenshot will be saved as `./shot.png`.
+Or to shot the full screen, run `imoprt -window root ./fullshot.png`

 ```
 alias pbcopy='xclip -selection clipboard'